-With one vending machine (自動販売機, jidōhanbaiki) per an estimated 23 people (according to the Japan Vending Machine Manufacturers Association), Japan has one of the world's highest vending machine densities.
+With one vending machine (自動販売機, jidōhanbaiki) per an estimated 40 people, Japan has one of the world's highest vending machine densities.
 Machines can be found all over cities, towns and even in the countryside.
 Almost none of them are vandalized or otherwise non-functional.

 A majority of machines sell non-alcoholic beverages such as soft drinks, juice, energy drinks, tea and coffee for a reasonable 100 to 200 yen.
 These drink machines usually offer both hot and cold beverages.
 Vending machines that sell alcoholic beverages and cigarettes are less common.
 Many other varieties of vending machines can be found in even smaller numbers, selling goods such as ice cream, rice, disposable cameras, instant noodles and even omikuji, the small fortune telling slips of paper sold at shrines and temples.